shimkek/videogamesales/README.md

 # videogamesales
 Displays hot videogame deals and detailed information about them.
 Allows comparing prices in different stores.
-Uses cheapshark.com API.
+Uses cheapshark.com API for delas and rawg.io API for screenshots and game information.
+Firebase is used for the user email and password authentification, storing user's liked deals.

-To enable the Steam News Component and bypass CORS error, please, visit https://cors-anywhere.herokuapp.com and press the button to allow use for your ip adress.
+HorizontalDeal and SteamAppNews are deprecated components.
 ## Project setup
 ```
 npm install